 Source code setup

-To complete the installation some prerequisites need to be fulfilled.
-If you have already performed these, then please proceed to the Installation chapter.
+To complete the installation certain prerequisites need to be fulfilled.
+If you have already performed these, then please proceed to the Installation section.

 Git is used for cloning and updating Lisk as displayed below:

 Node.js serves as the underlying engine for code execution.